OperationSpark/high-school-prep/take-away.md

 Below are the concepts you should come away with, and on which we will quiz you.

-**You will want to make notes on these items as you go through the Prep material and ENSURE you understand them.
-During your end-of-prep interview, we will ask to see your notes on the list of topics.**
+****You will want to **make notes on these items below** as you go through the Prep material and ENSURE you understand them.
+During your end-of-prep interview, we will ask to see your notes on the list of topics.****

 If you’re fuzzy on some points, Googling is the best way to figure it out.
 Be self-directed in your learning and you'll succeed at anything!
 You should practice and develop the reflex to Google it.